monobrau/forensictools/README.md

 ---

-## 🗂️ Script Overview
+## ��️ Script Overview

-This toolkit includes three PowerShell scripts for Microsoft Entra ID (Azure AD) investigation and reporting:
+The **forensictools** suite includes three PowerShell scripts, each serving as a standalone tool:

 ### 1. `entrainvestigator.ps1`
 A GUI-based tool for interactive investigation of Entra ID accounts.
 Features tabbed navigation for sign-in logs, user details, audit logs, and MFA analysis.
 Best for hands-on, multi-user analysis and export.